cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 pip install hypermodern-python
 ```

-Sign up at PyPI, and generate an API token on the Account Settings page.
-This
+Sign up at PyPI, if you do not have an account yet.

-token permits GitHub Actions to upload packages to your PyPI account.
-Go to your
+Next, grant GitHub Actions permission to upload to PyPI:

+1. On PyPI, go to the Account Settings page, and generate and copy an *API
+   Token*.
-repository settings on GitHub, and add the token as a secret named `PYPI_TOKEN`.
+2. On GitHub, go to the settings page of your repository, and add a secret named
+   `PYPI_TOKEN` with the token you copied.

 Add the following lines to the bottom of your GitHub workflow: